Search This Blog

 • Technical projects always have shorter timeframe

-• This idea is coming from the application of adaptive approaches (e.g.: Agile or Scrum) in technical projects.
-The reason for shorter timeframe in adaptive approaches to facilitate faster feedback from the users who may not always not what they want or may have changes in the upcoming iterations.
+• This idea comes from the application of adaptive approaches (e.g.: Agile or Scrum) in technical projects.
+The reason for shorter timeframe in adaptive approaches to facilitate faster feedback from the users who may not always know what they want or may have changes in the upcoming iterations.
 Progressive elaboration has been present in project management frameworks for quite some time and the amount of time given for feedback facilitation is up to the project.

 • Using Jira makes the project technical